IBM/data-prep-kit/transforms/code/antivirus/README.md

 For testing and running this transform on local, we are using a unix socket shared with a docker container.
 However, docker for mac doesn't support a shared unix socket.
+For Mac users, ClamAV will be set up by running `make venv`.
-For Mac users, please ensure that you have installed `clamd` command, and it runs with a local unix socket: `/var/run/clamav/clamd.ctl`.
+If thet script doesn't work for you, please ensure that you have installed `clamd` command, and it runs with a local unix socket: `/var/run/clamav/clamd.ctl`.

-Example for set up for Mac:
+Example for manual set up for Mac:

 1. Install ClamAV with Homebrew
     ```sh